PlaidPhantom/midnight-jazz-syntax/README.md

 # Midnight Jazz syntax theme

-I love [Lunarized](https://github.com/aclissold/lunarized-syntax), but I wanted a little more pop in the highlighting, so I decided to take its ideas and throw in a little extra kick while I was at it.
-(I made a point of giving HTML and CSS their own distinct palettes.)
+I love [Lunarized](https://github.com/aclissold/lunarized-syntax), but I wanted a little more pop in the highlighting, so I decided to take its ideas and throw in a little extra kick.  (for example, HTML and CSS their own distinct palettes.)
 Start with [Solarized After Dark](https://github.com/atom/solarized-dark-syntax), turn down the lights, and let the [music](http://somafm.com/) wash over you.

 So far I've focused on HTML, CSS, Python, and Javascript as those are the languages I primarily use in Atom; suggestions and contributions, particularly for other languages, are certainly welcome!